loscrossos/comfy_workflows/README.md

 this workflow accepts safetensors or GGUF.

-basically both workflows share all models but the main mode.the only difference is the model loader (safetebsor loader or gguf losder) here i present tha workflow that accepts both but  only put the links online for the gguf, since its more efficient.
+basically both workflows share all models but the main mode.the only difference is the model loader (safetensor loader or gguf loader) here i present tha workflow that accepts both but i only put the links online for the gguf, since its more efficient.
-If you want to use safetensors just downllad rbe mekk
+If you want to use safetensors just download the model from the official comfyui Huggingface site.
+I do not reccomend it. gguf is better.

 Action  | link                                                                                                                              | save to
 ---     |---                                                                                                                                | ---